Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Benchmark Experiments

-\autoref{tab:baseline} displays the cost $C(\mathcal{C}, \mathcal{R})$ achieved by each algorithm on the Mandl and Mumford benchmarks for the operator perspective ($\alpha=0.0$), the passenger perspective ($\alpha=1.0$), and a balanced perspective ($\alpha=0.5$).
+\autoref{tab:baseline} displays the cost $C(\mathcal{G}, \mathcal{R})$ achieved by each algorithm on the Mandl and Mumford benchmarks for the operator perspective ($\alpha=0.0$), the passenger perspective ($\alpha=1.0$), and a balanced perspective ($\alpha=0.5$).
 We see that on Mandl, the smallest of the five cities, EA and NEA perform virtually identically.
 But for the three largest cities, NEA performs considerably better than EA for both the operator and balanced perspectives.
 On Mumford3, the largest of the five cities, NEA solutions have 13\% lower average cost for the operator perspective and 5\% lower for the balanced perspective than EA.
-For the passenger perspective NEA's advantage over EA is smaller, but it still outperforms EA on all of the Mumford cities.
+For the passenger perspective, NEA's advantage over EA is smaller, but it still outperforms EA on all of the Mumford cities.

 \autoref{fig:40k} displays the average trip time $C_p$ and total route time $C_o$ achieved by each algorithm on the three largest Mumford cities, each of which are based on a real city's statistics, at eleven $\alpha$ values evenly spaced over the range $[0, 1]$ in increments of 0.1.
-There is a necessary trade-off between $C_p$ and $C_o$, and as we would expect, $C_o$ increases and $C_p$ decreases for each algorithm's transit networks as $\alpha$ increases.
+We observe that there is a trade-off between $C_p$ and $C_o$: $C_o$ increases and $C_p$ decreases as $\alpha$ increases.
 We also observe that for $\alpha < 1.0$, NEA pushes $C_o$ much lower than LC-100 and EA.
-NEA achieves an overall larger range of outcomes than LC-100 and EA - for any network $\mathcal{R}$ from LC-100, there is some value of $\alpha$ for which NEA produces a network $\mathcal{R}'$ that dominates $\mathcal{R}$. \autoref{fig:40k} also shows results for an additional algorithm, LC-40k, which we discuss in \autoref{subsec:ablations}.
+Importantly, for any network $\mathcal{R}$ from LC-100 or EA, there is some value of $\alpha$ for which NEA produces a network $\mathcal{R}'$ that strictly dominates $\mathcal{R}$, having equal or lower $C_p$ and $C_o$. \autoref{fig:40k} also shows results for an additional algorithm, LC-40k, which we discuss in \autoref{subsec:ablations}.

-On all three of Mumford1 through Mumford3, we observe a common pattern: EA and NEA perform very similarly at $\alpha=1.0$ (the leftmost point on each curve), but a significant performance gap forms as $\alpha$ decreases - consistent with what we see in \autoref{tab:baseline}.
-We also observe that LC-100 favours reducing $C_p$ over $C_o$, with its points clustered higher and more leftwards than most of the points with corresponding $\alpha$ values on the other curves.
-Both EA and NEA achieve only very small decreases in $C_p$ on LC-100's initial solutions at $\alpha=1.0$, but much larger decreases in $C_o$ at lower $\alpha$.
+On Mumford1, Mumford2, and Mumford3, we observe a common pattern: EA and NEA perform very similarly at $\alpha=1.0$ (the leftmost point on each curve), but a significant performance gap forms as $\alpha$ decreases.
+We also observe that LC-100 favours reducing $C_p$ over $C_o$, with its points clustered at higher $C_o$ and lower $C_p$ than the points with corresponding $\alpha$ values on the other curves.
+EA and NEA each achieve only very small decreases in $C_p$ on LC-100's initial solutions at $\alpha=1.0$, but much larger decreases in $C_o$ at lower $\alpha$.